 An unseasonably high number of mosquitoes have been observed across south-east Australia recently preparing us for a bad mozzie season ahead.
 These annoying mosquitoes have been swarming into suburban backyards and particularly around any large bodies of water.
 If there is a lot of food source around, the mozzie population is deemed to explode.

 Host-finding relies greatly on the detection of moisture, warmth and carbon dioxide in the atmosphere.
-A mozzie’s idea of a delicious human includes but is not limited to those with Type O blood, heavy breathers, those with a lot of skin bacteria and body heat.
+A mozzie’s idea of a delicious human includes, but is not limited to, those with Type O blood, heavy breathers as well as those with a lot of skin bacteria and body heat.

 What do mozzies look like?

 - Piercing and sucking mouthparts called a proboscis

 - Segmented antennae to detect host odours and contain auditory receptors

 Some signs that can help you identify a mozzie:

 - They often make an all-too-familiar high pitched whine